flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Backups and restores

 Our highest overall priority is actually to test backups and restores.
 These are a prerequisite to make any changes to our setup, and indeed for safely running https://social.coop for the community.
-We must maintain a reasonable certainty that we would be able to bootstrap a replacement setup with minimal data loss in a bounded amount of time.
+We must maintain a reasonable certainty that we would be able to bootstrap a replacement setup with minimal data loss in a bounded amount of time (low T)

 Tech procedures are kept mainly in [[go/twg/wiki]].